AmyChen-Qingxin/homework-2/README.md

 now create lahman database in mongo
 	>use  lahman;

-create remote user name - 'ubuntu' and a passowrd who can use lahman db
+create remote user name - 'ubuntu' and a passowrd who can use lahman db (this is generally a good idea.
+You restrict access for people)

 	>db.createUser({ user: "ubuntu", pwd: "yourpassword", roles: [{ role: "dbOwner", db: "lahman" }] })